...

 While waiting for your order, you can also check out the souvenir corner on the other end of the rest house.

-Moreover, Nakadachiuri Rest Area is also Kyoto Gyoen National Garden’s tourist information center.
+Moreover, the Nakadachiuri Rest Area is also the tourist information center of Kyoto Gyoen National Garden.
 Wheelchair rental service, coin-operated lockers, and a multi-purpose room are available here.

 Discover Katsura Imperial Villa

-Around 45 minutes by public transportation from Kyoto Imperial Palace, Katsura Imperial Villa is another facility related to Japan’s imperial family that you can visit.
+Located approximately 45 minutes by public transportation from Kyoto Imperial Palace, Katsura Imperial Villa is another facility associated with Japan’s imperial family that you can visit.
 It is where you encounter amazingly designed gardens and buildings from the early Edo period.

 So refer to our Katsura Imperial Villa article for more information about the perfect place to feel the beauty of traditional Japan!